Framingham High School: FHS-TV (Home of "Flyer News")

 Framingham High School Television's (FHS-TV) news show "Flyer News" began broadcasting a live newscast at 7:15 a.m. every day to the high school in 1997, and then to the entire town in 2005.
-Flyer News is run by television production teacher Noah Lin and his students.
+Flyer News is run by television production students.
 A Flyer News episode may consist of student-produced segments such as Sez-You, which interviews the student body on various topics; Webcrawler, a technology segment; Word of the Week, asking students to define a different word each week and broadcasting the more entertaining responses; New England Sports Minute, which covers the latest news in the New England professional sporting world; Sports Update, which brings updates about Framingham High School sports; and a daily segment, Homeroom Headlines, giving morning announcements, among other things.
 One of Flyer News' focal points is to get the student opinion on the issues to voice the student-body's beliefs.
 The station also airs numerous sports games, as well as student-produced movies, music videos, and public service announcements.